yaydede/Yigit_Aydede/index.md

 ## Teaching
 ***
+I teach my quantitative courses by using mostly R.  In each chapter/subject in my Econometrics course, a simulation exercise is required, which is similar to [Principle of Econometrics, Carter Hill et al.](https://www.wiley.com/en-ca/Principles+of+Econometrics%2C+5th+Edition-p-9781119320944).
+I provide my simulations in four languages: R, C++, Python, and Stata.
+All these scripts will be available soon in these repositories here.
+In Econometrics, the focus is on "causality" based on replications of major papers/methods, while I teach forecasing and prediction in my Machine Learning course.

 - MFIN 6603 Applied Statistics and Data Analysis.
 - MFIN 6609 Econometrics and Business Forecasting.
 - ECON 4403 Econometrics.